PLEX-Platform/plex-project-management-workspace/.github/ISSUE_TEMPLATE/product-backlog-item.md

 ### Completion criteria

 #### The Code is complete when...
-- [ ] It adheres to the Angular style guide, section [_Folders-by-feature structure_](https://angular.io/guide/styleguide#folders-by-feature-structure) (For example.
-Replace with your own criteria defined by your Scrum team)
+- [ ] It adheres to the Angular style guide, section [_Folders-by-feature structure_](https://angular.io/guide/styleguide#folders-by-feature-structure) (This is an example, replace it with your own criteria defined by your Scrum team)

 ### Acceptance Criteria
 #### The Product Owner will accept this Product Backlog Item, when it meets the following expectations...